base on A collection of high performance language extensions for C# # Sharpify

 ## Sharpify.CommandLineInterface

-`Sharpify.CommandLineInterface` is another extension package that adds a high performance, reflection free and `AOT-ready` framework for creating command line and embedded interfaces
+`Sharpify.CommandLineInterface` is a standalone package that adds a high performance, reflection free and `AOT-ready` framework for creating command line and embedded interfaces

 ## Methodology